In this article...

 Prenuptial agreements can be especially advantageous in a number of circumstances:

-- Protection of Assets Acquired Prior to the Marriage: If one spouse has significantly more assets than the other, or especially important assets like a business that he or she built from the ground up, a prenuptial agreement can prevent these assets from being considered marital property that is subject to division in the event of a divorce.
+- Protection of Assets Acquired Prior to the Marriage: If one spouse has significantly more assets than the other or critical assets like a business that they built from the ground up, a prenuptial agreement can prevent these assets from being considered marital property that is subject to division in the event of a divorce.

 - Preservation of Assets for Children from a Prior Marriage: If you have children from a prior marriage, you may want to ensure that your premarital assets are preserved for their benefit rather than divided in the divorce.
 A prenuptial agreement can accomplish this.

-- Declaring Property Incurred Prior to Marriage to Be Marital Property: Prenuptial agreements can also be used to declare that certain property acquired before marriage will be treated as marital property and subject to division in the event of a divorce.
+- Declaring Property Incurred Prior to Marriage to Be Marital Property: Prenuptial agreements can also be used to declare that specific property acquired before the marriage will be treated as marital property and subject to division in the event of a divorce.